 HomePage Path

-NZ 165-730 Northumberland England
+NZ 166-729 Northumberland England

-Ponteland CastlePonteland Castle is a stone 13th century tower house, founded by William de Valence.
-The tower, with its barrel-vaulted basement and spiral stair, where part of a manorial complex, which was destroyed in a Scottish raid in 1388.
-Mark Errington restored the towers basement and first floor in the 16th century, inserting Tudor windows and a fireplace, with a large chimney breast on the outside wall.
-In the 17th century, the tower was absorbed in the construction of a Jacobean manor house.
-Nearby is Ponteland Vicar's Pele and 7 miles north-west is Belsay Castle.
+Blackbird InnBlackbird Inn is a 13th century stone tower house, founded by William de Valence.
+The tower with its barrel-vaulted basement and newel stair, is the only surviving part of a much larger defensible manorial complex, which was destroyed in a Scottish raid in 1388.
+In the 16th century, Mark Errington restored the basement and first floor of the tower, inserting Tudor windows and a fireplace, with a large chimney breast on the outside wall.
+In the 17th century, the house was absorbed in the construction of a Jacobean manor house.
+Adjacent is Church of St Mary and nearby in Ponteland is the Vicar's Pele.

 Street Map

-The site is The Blackbird Inn public house and is freely accessible in daylight hours.
+The site is the Blackbird Inn public house and is freely accessible in daylight hours.
 The fireplace in the basement can be seen during opening hours.

 There is a car park.